Gastroenterology FellowshipProgram Leadership | Course Directors | Teaching Faculty

 Jesse Liu MD

-Gastroenterology Fellowship Program Director
+Chief of Gastroenterology and Gastroenterology Fellowship Program Director

 Dr. Liu is a graduate of the University of Maryland School of Medicine.
 He completed his internship, residency and chief residency in internal medicine and gastroenterology fellowship at California Pacific Medical Center.
 Following fellowship, he served for five years as an assistant professor of gastroenterology at Duke University in Durham, North Carolina.
 His love for medical education and affection for the Bay Area and CPMC, brought him back in 2013.
 Shortly thereafter, he assumed leadership of the gastroenterology fellowship program and is dedicated to continuing the tradition of excellence in gastroenterology training at CPMC.
 His passion is for innovative medical education and he aims to provide each fellow with a customized educational experience of the highest caliber.
 He continues to practice general gastroenterology and is especially interested in colorectal cancer, Helicobacter pylori and fine tuning the application of colonoscopy and endoscopy in day to day practice.

 Gastroenterology Fellowship Associate Program Director